-April 15, 2023 TIA Phase 2 Application Submitted by CISD to TEA for approval

-August 2023 CISD will receive notification from TEA of

-August 2025 program approval or disapproval.
-If the program

-is approved, we begin the data capture year in

-2023-2024 school year.

-August 2023 All teachers will be trained during in-service.

-, and the second

-September 2023 All teachers will administer beginning-of-year pre-test for all students.

-Growth goals will be set for each individual

-student following Pre-tests.

-Dates will be set for Fall and Spring formal

-observations.

-December 2023-January 2024 Mid-year MAP assessments will be given in

-- ELAR, Math, & Science to develop targeted

-improvement plans.

-April- May 2024 End-of-year assessments and post-tests will be

-administered.

-Administrators will calculate student growth

-percentages.

-Summative T-TESS conferences will be

-conducted and T-TESS data will be converted to

-percentages.

-Summer 2024 Administrators will review data from all

-participating teachers to determine which

-teachers to submit to TEA for designation

-consideration.
+April, 2024 TIA Phase 3 Application Submitted by CISD to TEA for approval August, 2024 CISD will receive notification from TEA of program approval or disapproval.
+If the program is approved, we begin the data capture year in 2024-2025 school year.
+All teachers will be trained during in-service.
+August, 2024 September, 2024 All teachers will administer beginning-of-year pre-test for all students.
+Growth goals will be set for each individual student following Pre-tests.
+Dates will be set for Fall and Spring formal observations.
+December 2024-January 2025 Mid-year MAP assessments will be given in ELAR, Math, & Science to develop targeted improvement plans.
+End-of-year assessments and post-tests will be April- May 2025 administered.
+Administrators will calculate student growth percentages.
+Summative T-TESS conferences will be conducted and T-TESS data will be converted to percentages.
+Summer 2025 Administrators will review data from all participating teachers to determine which teachers to submit to TEA for designation consideration.
 Nov.
-1, 2024 CISD will submit data to TTU for processing and

-validation for each teacher submitted for
+1, 2025 CISD will submit data to TTU for processing and validation for each teacher submitted for designation.
+February 2026 Final approval notification from TTU April 2026 Final designations and allotment notification June 2026 Initial payout of allotment funds to designated teachers.

-designation.

-February 2025 Final approval notification from TTU

-April 2025 Final designations and allotment notification

-June 2025 Initial payout of allotment funds to designated

-teachers.